 Abstract

-Software is increasingly crucial to scholarship, yet the visibility of software in the scientific record is in question.
+Software is increasingly crucial to scholarship, yet the visibility and usefulness of software in the scientific record is in question.
 Just as with data, the visibility of software in publications is related to incentives to share software in re-usable ways, and so promote efficient science.
 In this paper we examine the visibility of software through content analysis of a random sample of 90 biology articles, stratified by journal impact factor.
 We develop a coding scheme to identify software “mentions,” and classify them according to their characteristics and ability to realize the functions of citations.
-Overall we find quite diverse and problematic practices: among our findings are that only 37% of mentions involve formal citations and only 28% provide any version information, 20% of the software mentioned is inaccessible in any form, and only 20% is available as source code form with permission to modify.
+Overall we find diverse and problematic practices: among our findings are that only between 31 and 43%of mentions involve formal citations.
+While between 72 and 80% of mentions attempt to credit authors, only between 22 and 35% provide any version information, between 15 and 29%of the software mentioned is inaccessible in any form, and only between 14 and 27% is available as source code form with permission to modify.
+Between 10 and 20% of software packages could not be found at all and only for 2 to 10% of software packagers could the specific version be found.
 We provide recommendations to improve the practice of software citation, highlighting recent nascent efforts towards improvement.
 Software plays an increasingly great role in scientific practice; it deserves a clear and useful place in scholarly communication.

-How is software visible in the scientific literature?
+Software mentions in the scientific literature: Software is inconsistently visible, findable, and accessible.

 Introduction

 Software is increasingly crucial to scholarship; it is a key component of our knowledge infrastructure (Edwards et al., 2013).
 Software underlies many scientific workflows and incorporates key scientific methods; increasingly software is also key to work in humanities and the arts, indeed to work with data of all kinds (Borgman, Wallis, & Mayernik, 2012).
 Yet the visibility of software in the scientific record is in question, leading to concerns, expressed in a series of NSF and NIH funded workshops, about the extent that scientists can understand and build upon existing scholarship (e.g., Katz et al., 2014; Stewart, Almes, & Wheeler, 2010).
 In particular, the questionable visibility of software in the key instantiation of science scholarship—the scientific paper—is linked to concerns that the software underlying science is of questionable quality.
 These quality concerns are not just technical but extend to the appropriateness of software for wide sharing, and its ability to facilitate the community coalescence and co-development that would make efficient use of limited scholarly funding (Howison & Herbsleb, 2013; Katz et al., 2014).